svaloumas/valet/README.md

 ## Architecture

+The service is provided as a `pkg`, to enable user-defined callbacks registration before building the executable.
-The project strives to follow the hexagonal architecture design pattern and to support modularity and extendability.
+Its design strives to follow the hexagonal architecture pattern and to support modularity and extendability.
-It provides the following interfaces and can be configured accordingly:
+`valet` provides the following interfaces and can be configured accordingly:

 #### API